 Afro-Caribbean Ensemble (Sidra Lawrence, director)

 The Afro-Caribbean Ensemble plays repertoire from both the continent of Africa and the diaspora, across a range of traditional and popular genres.
 We have performed several Guy Warren Afro-jazz tunes, Fela Kuti Afro-beat songs, a Cuban mozambiqué, New Orleans second line charts, a Manu Dibango Afro-funk song from Cameroon, South African choral music and mbaqanga, South African jazz by Miriam Makeba, Hugh Masakela, and Abdullah Ibrahim, Dominican merengue, Cuban batá and comparsa, Ghanaian highlife, R&B, and spoken-word poetry from Black American traditions, to name just a few.
-Enrollment is open to all students.
+Enrollment is open to all students and community members.

 Balkan Choir (Megan Rancier, director)

 The Balkan Choir ensemble explores the bright timbres, dense harmonies, and additive meters that distinguish the vocal performance traditions of southeastern Europe.
 Traditionally, these songs were used for community celebrations such as weddings, harvest festivals, and national holidays, but since the mid-20th century they have become popular with listeners and singing groups all over the world.
 Repertoire may include songs from Bulgaria, Macedonia, Albania, Bosnia, and other countries of the region, and they may be performed either a cappella or with instrumental accompaniment.
-Enrollment is open to all students.
+Enrollment is open to all students and community members.

 Early Music Ensembles (Arne Spohr, director)